Sheepshead (card game): Picking

 The player to the left of the dealer gets first choice to take the blind (the two face-down cards not dealt to any player).
-If he passes, the option is given to the next player (in clockwise order).
+If they pass, the option is given to the next player (in clockwise order).
 There are several Variations for if the dealer does not wish to pick up the blind—the dealer may be required to pick up the blind, or may have the option to call a Leaster, or may be able to call a Doubler.

 The individual who takes the blind is called the "picker".
-The picker adds the two cards in the blind to his hand and then must choose two cards to lay down or "bury".
+The picker adds the two cards in the blind to their hand and then must choose two cards to lay down or "bury".
 The buried cards are added to the picker's score if the picker's side takes at least one trick.

-The picker may also have a partner on his team who will then play against the remaining players.
-Depending on the variant or house-rule, the partner must automatically be the player with the jack of diamonds, or the picker may be able to call the ace of a fail suit and have that player be his partner.
-These are discussed in the Variations section.
+The picker may also have a partner on their team who will then play against the remaining players.
+Depending on the variant or house-rule, the partner must automatically be the player with the jack of diamonds, or the picker may be able to call the ace of a fail suit and have that player be their partner.
+These are discussed in the variations section.

-One of the more intriguing aspects of Sheepshead is that the picker and partner change each hand, and a good deal of the game's strategy is in determining which player is the partner, as his identity is usually not revealed until after the game has begun.
+One of the more intriguing aspects of sheepshead is that the picker and partner change each hand, and a good deal of the game's strategy is in determining which player is the partner, as their identity is usually not revealed until after the game has begun.

-Game play
+Play

 After the picker has buried their cards, the person to the left of the dealer plays the first card.
 Play continues clockwise until everyone has played.
 Every player must follow suit if possible.
 Trump is considered a suit, so if trump is led, and a player has trump in their hand, they must play trump.
 If a player cannot follow suit, then they can play any card from their hand.
-The person who played the card with the highest strength takes the "trick" (the highest trump, or if none, the highest card of the fail suit that was led).
-The player who took the previous trick then plays, or "leads," a new card for the second trick.
+The person who played the card with the highest strength takes the trick (the highest trump, or if none, the highest card of the fail suit that was led).
+The player who took the previous trick then plays, or leads, a new card for the second trick.
 After all tricks have been taken, their point values are totaled and the winner declared, with all players adding or reducing their personal points accordingly (see the charts, above).
 The deal then shifts to the person to the left of the previous dealer.